Quantum superfield supersymmetry: Conclusions

 2. {\bf Noncommutative supersymmetric theories}.
 Noncommutative theories have been intensively studied during last years.
 Concept of space-time noncommutativity was introduced to quantum field theory due to some consequences of D-branes theory \cite{SW2} and to consideration of quantum theories on very small distances where quantum fluctuations of geometry are essential.
 Consideration of supersymmetric noncommutative theories is quite natural.
 During last years some interesting results in studying of noncommutative supersymmetric theories were obtained but they were mostly based on component approach.
 The first superfield results were calculation of leading ($\sim F^4$) correction to one-loop effective action for $N=4$ super-Yang-Mills theory \cite{Zan} and formulation of supergraph technique for noncommutative Wess-Zumino model \cite{Popp}.
-Further, the quantum superfield studies for the Wess-Zumino model \cite{ourwz} and four-dimensional superfield QED \cite{ourqed} and super-Yang-MIlls theories \cite{oursym} were carried out.
+Further, the quantum superfield studies for the Wess-Zumino model \cite{ourwz} and four-dimensional superfield QED \cite{ourqed} and super-Yang-Mills theories \cite{oursym} were carried out.
+There are also a list of examples of calculations in three-dimensional supersymmetric field theories \cite{ours,sigcomp}, and some of them have been considered in this book.
 These theory were shown to be consistent in the sense of absence of the nonintegrable UV/IR infrared divergences.
 Thus, we can speak about construction of the consistent noncommutative generalizations of the supersymmetric theories of electromagnetic, strong and weak interactions.
 Therefore, the next most important problem could consist in development of the noncommutative supersymmetric generalization for the last fundamental interaction -- the gravitational one.
-However, this problem is of course extremely difficult (see discussion of the problem f.e. in \cite{Chams,Cardella}).
+However, this problem is certainly extremely difficult (see discussion of the problem f.e. in \cite{Chams,Cardella}).